 (August 25, 2000)

 The third game was very meaningful and integral.
 Not because we won over a formidable opponent (the GREEN team); not because I finally discovered the team’s best offensive and defensive combinations; and not because the players got their confidence back burying in oblivion the ghosts of game 1.
 It was meaningful and integral for what one of my players did (not in the playing court but before the start of the game).
 When I granted him permission to talk he reminded me about one missing ingredient to make the team stronger…PRAYERS.
 He asked if we could pray before the game.
 He put me in an awkward position because I’ve never done that.
 Yes I believe in God and I pray but I do it privately.
 I don’t know if it was his way of telling me that instead of cursing and swearing to motivate the players why not try praying to God instead.
 Praying before playing wouldn’t do the team any harm.
+Nobody objected to it.
 So, from then on, we would always have a short prayer in one corner of the tournament venue before entering the playing court.